 Choose any type of taco shell, including flour tortillas, corn tortillas, and pre-made or hard taco shells.

 Select the filling for the tacos.
 There is a variety of meat to choose from: chicken, ground beef, fish, shrimp, pork, or regular shredded beef.
 If you are vegetarian, use pinto or black beans instead of meat.

-Purchase seasonings that you need to flavor your tacos including salt and pepper and a tradition Mexican seasoning that includes cumin, chili powder, coriander, paprika and oregano.
+Purchase seasonings that you need to flavor your tacos including salt and pepper and a traditional Mexican seasoning that includes cumin, chili powder, coriander, paprika and oregano.
 Selecting the right spices is important in order to build rich flavors for your tacos.

 Place your meat in a bowl big, coat the meat with corn oil and season the meat.
-Mix the meat around and make sure you meat is evenly coated with seasonings in order to achieve balance and flavor all around.
+Mix the meat around and make sure your meat is evenly coated with seasonings in order to achieve balance and flavor all around.
 Now that your meat is seasoned, let it sit in the fridge for about 10 minutes in order to let the meat soak up all the flavors.
 As you wait for the meat to finish marinating, you can start preparing your toppings.

 Prep Your Toppings

 Take your lettuce, wash it and start chopping it into nice little ribbons.
 Next, take your tomatoes and chop it up into bite-size squares.
 Once you do this, take your lime and slice it up into wedges.
 Cut the jalapenos into small circular pieces.
 After all the ingredients are cut up, place all the toppings into appropriate-sized bowls.
 Grab your cheese, chopped lettuce, diced tomatoes, lime wedges, sliced jalapenos, sour cream, salsa and guacamole and put them all into separate bowls.
 Once all the bowls are set, take out your meat and start cooking.